Justin Wilson (racing driver): Formula One career

+Minardi (first-half of 2003)

 When Minardi driver Alex Yoong was rested for two races due to poor performance, Wilson was the team's preferred choice to replace him.
 However, during a seat fitting at Minardi's headquarters in Faenza, Italy, he was unable to fit inside the PS02 car because of his long legs and so Anthony Davidson drove the car instead.
 Wilson and his manager Jonathan Palmer were eager to arrange a test with the Newman/Haas Racing CART team in September 2002, and Wilson had a seat fitting in a Lola-Toyota car at their Chicago workshop, becoming acquainted with staff members.
 Wilson made his oval track test debut at Homestead–Miami Speedway on 8 October.
 He declined Newman/Haas' invitation for a second test at Sebring International Raceway in December.